-Here are some really simple finger food ideas to get you started
+Here are some effortless finger food ideas to get you started

-Although you can choose from any of the food groups to get you started with finger foods, generally, most parents opt to start weaning with vegetables, alongside some fruits.
-Most fruit and vegetables are suitable, but I’ve listed some of the more popular options here.
+Although you can choose from any food groups to get you started with finger foods, most parents generally opt to start weaning with vegetables and some fruits.
+Most fruit and vegetables are suitable, but I’ve listed some more popular options here.

-Frozen Vegetables make perfect finger foods for baby.
+Frozen Vegetables make perfect finger foods for babies.

-Nutritionally frozen vegetables can be just as good if not better than fresh versions, and they also tend to have a softer texture than fresh.
+Nutritionally frozen vegetables can be just as good if not better than fresh ones, and they also tend to have a softer texture than fresh ones.
 There are lots to try, but cauliflower, broccoli and green beans are generally the easiest ones to start with.
 Thanks to their slightly thicker shape and size.

 You can either boil or steam these veggies until soft.
-Personally, I find steaming a lot easier when making as it’s easier to check that you’ve gotten the texture right.
-It’s much harder when you have to ‘catch’ the food first in a pan of boiling water!
+I find steaming a lot easier when making as it’s easier to check that you’ve gotten the texture right.
+It’s much more challenging when you have to ‘catch’ the food first in a pan of boiling water!

-Although avocado can be slippery, so, either serve plain and have fun watching your baby manoeuvre it to their mouth.
+Although avocado can be slippery, serve plain and have fun watching your baby manoeuvre it to their mouth.
 Or make it easier for your baby to eat it by rolling it in smooth oat cereal like Ready Brek, ground almonds or milled chia seeds.
-As well as grip this provides extra nutrients, including iron which is important for babies.
+As well as grip, this provides extra nutrients, including iron which is vital for babies.